Magotchi/lpid-core-documents/LPID core documents.md

 Ten members of the Party shall constitute a quorum for any Convention or Special Meeting of the Party.

+### SECTION 7

+Quorum for Regular Conventions shall be more than one half of the eligible members in attendance according to the Credentials Report at the start of that Regular Convention.
+Quorum shall be established by counting all physical and remote delegates credentialed at the time of call to order.

 ## ARTICLE VI: The Executive Board

 ### SECTION 1